tobigiwa/data_replication_ETL_with_Airflow_Pyspark_rdbms/README.md

 *  Use python, to **Orchestrate** the workflow with Apache Airflow

-## Technologies/Packages/Tools:
+## Technologies/Packages/Tools used:
 *  Relational Database -- Postgres, MySQL
-*  Processing/Transformation -- Apache Spark
+*  Big Data Processing Tool -- Apache Spark
-*  Workflow -- Apache Airflow
+*  Workflow and Orchestration -- Apache Airflow
-*  Language -- Python
+*  Languages -- Python and SQL

+## Language requirement:
+A good understanding of these syntax style in python and SQL would help:
+* python class (named attributes and methods)
+* python decorators
+* python try/exception block
+* SQL DDL syntax
 ## Setup/How to RUN the program:

 1. Install and setup Apache Airflow, Do check the internet for more information, but I'll recommend this [Medium article](https://link.medium.com/beMBbKPQxqb) for Ubuntu (all Linux actually, I'll assume :nerd_face: :nerd_face:). **Note**, _no need to install extra dependencies with airflow, **`pyspark`** and **`sklearn`** are not needed_.